oppia/oppia-web-developer-docs/Get-help.md

 * __Be clear and concise__: Clearly articulate your question to avoid confusion and allow others to understand it easily.
 * __Provide context__: If applicable, provide relevant background information to help others understand your question and situation.
 * __Be respectful__: Maintain a respectful and courteous tone in your communication to foster a positive and inclusive community environment.
-* __Use proper formatting__: Organize your question using paragraphs, bullet points, and appropriate formatting to enhance readability.
+* __Format your text for easy reading__: Organize your question using paragraphs, bullet points, and appropriate formatting to enhance readability.
 * __Proofread your message__: Take a moment to proofread your question to ensure clarity and accuracy before sending it.

 ### Providing error information